boeboska/Programmeerproject/DESIGN.md

 -----------------------
 ![](doc/technical.png)

+#### components description:
+##### Slider: For the slider I need data from multiple years.
+Next to that I need three update functions.
+1 for the map, 1 for the barchart and 1 for the linegraph.
+##### Onclick map: For the onclick map I need data per province.
+Next to that I need two update functions.
+1 for the barchart and 1 for the linegraph
+##### Onclick checkbox: For the Onclick checkbox I need data of the amount of breeding farms per animal per province.
+Next to that I need three update functions.
+1 for the map, 1 for the barchart and 1 for the linegraph.

 #### Data:
 For the line graph the data should be transformed.
 The amount of animals per 1.000 people will be showed.